defenxor/dsiem/docs/faq.md

 You *really* should be monitoring Dsiem alarms and events mainly from Kibana.
 You then open Dsiem web UI only when you want to close an alarm, change its tag, or to see the parent-child relationship between alarm and the corresponding events.
 To easily adopt this workflow, Dsiem default Kibana dashboard has a [scripted field](https://www.elastic.co/guide/en/kibana/7.3/scripted-fields.html) that links each alarm to their respective web UI's page.

-If that's not good enough, you can always just use `curl` command against `siem_alarms` index to update the alarm's `tag` and `status` directly.
+If that's not good enough, you can always just use `curl` command against `siem_alarms` index to update the alarm's `tag` and `status` directly 😎.
 Example on how to change alarm ID q59Azehjpp status to Closed:
 ```shell
 $ curl -X POST "localhost:9200/siem_alarms/_update_by_query?pretty" -H 'Content-Type: application/json' -d'
 {